Home / Stream/ Working with Data/Pipelines

 Pipeline Functions

-Use the Attach to Route link at upper left to associate a new Pipeline with a Route.
+Use the Attach to Route link at the top to associate a new Pipeline with a Route.

 You can streamline a complex Pipeline’s display by organizing related Functions into Function groups.